kjolley/BIGSdb_documentation/dbase_setup.rst

   * Partial path of the bigscurate.pl script used to curate the database.
     See user authentication.

+* default

+  * Default value.
+This will be entered automatically in the web form but can be overridden.

 * default_access

   * The default access to the database configuration, either 'allow' or 'deny'.